Ondřej Smetana (footballer): Coaching career

 Smetana started his coaching career at MFK Vítkovice as a youth coach.

 In December 2017 it was confirmed, that Smetana would take charge of FC Odra Petřkovice from 1 January 2018.
 However, he decided to resign on 10 September 2018.
 He took charge of the team once again at the beginning of the 2019-20 season.
 He left the club in January 2020, to take up a head coach role at his former club MFK Vítkovice.
 However, Smetana wasn't able to save the club from relegation to the Moravian–Silesian Football League and left the club by the end of the season.

 On 18 August 2020, Smetana was appointed as the head coach of FC Baník Ostrava's B-team playing in the Moravian–Silesian Football League.
 In February 2021 he was appointed as the head coach of Baník's A-team following the sacking of Luboš Kozel.
 In October 2022 Smetana was appointed as the head coach of FC Vysočina Jihlava playing in the Czech National Football League.

+On 14 November 2024, Smatana was appointed as the head coach of Slovácko, signing a contract until summer 2027.